Joseph M. Dodge

 Joseph M. Dodge is an American academic who is a leading authority on United States tax law.
 He is Stearns Weaver Miller Weissler Alhadeff & Sitterson Professor at Florida State University College of Law, and previously served as a faculty member at the University of Texas Law School.
 He has authored numerous influential articles and several books, including The Logic of Tax (West, 1989) and Federal Income Taxation: Doctrine, Structure and Policy (Michie, 1995) (co-author).
 He has also taught at UCLA and the University of Utah.

 Dodge received B.A. and LL.B. degrees from Harvard University in 1963 and 1967, respectively.
-He received a LL.M. from New York University in 1973.
+He received an LL.M. from New York University in 1973.